 Dogs can suffer from mental illnesses just like humans.
 Across the United States, veterinarians have diagnosed dogs with depression, anxiety, PTSD, phobias, and other conditions.
 In recent years, vets have started diagnosing dogs with attention deficit hyperactivity disorder (ADHD).
 These dogs suffer from hyperactivity that makes it difficult for them to focus, settle down and show obedience to their owners.
 When their humans get frustrated, the dogs act out, even more, creating a vicious cycle.
 Some people abandon their dogs in a shelter because they don’t know what to do with them.

 Not every energetic dog has ADHD.
 In fact, some people misdiagnose their dogs with ADHD and subject them to treatments that they don’t need.
 The dog’s breed can affect their energy levels as well as their background and how they were trained.
-Some dogs are simply easier to train than others, which adds another factor to their behavior.
+Some pet owners might wind up with one of the dog breeds that are easiest to train, while others might choose a particularly difficult breed – this adds another factor to their behavior.
 If the dog’s previous owners never taught them how to behave, their new owner might have to deal with an energetic, excitable dog that doesn’t know when to calm down.

 Fortunately, dog owners can perform a simple test to see if their dog might have canine ADHD.
 Additionally, veterinarians can run tests to see if it is a hyperactive dog or merely excitable.
 If a vet diagnoses your dog with ADHD, a combination of medication and behavioral adjustments might help your dog calm down and relax.
 This relieves stress for your dog as well as you and your family members since your dog isn’t tearing up your house anymore.
 Just make sure that you don’t act until you get an official diagnosis–otherwise, you might give your dog unnecessary treatments.